flatland-association/flatland-rl/README.rst

 Furthermore, trains have a departing location where they cannot depart earlier than the committed departure time.
 Then they must arrive at destination not later than the committed arrival time.
-This makes the whole planning problem still more complicated.
+This makes the whole planning problem very complex.
 In such a complex environment cooperation is essential.
 Thus, agents must learn to cooperate in a way that all trains (agents) arrive on time.

 Getting Started